Anatomy of the Achilles

 Your legs support an intense amount of weight every day!
 In order to handle the pressures put on them, you must keep your muscles and tendons strong.
-Use stretching exercises (assigned by your physical therapist) to increase strength and flexibility of your leg with smooth controlled movements.
+Use stretching exercises - assigned by your physical therapist (PT) - to increase strength and flexibility of your leg with smooth controlled movements.
 You can start out small and increase at your own, slow but safe pace.
 Minimize your chance of re-injury and decrease your time spent in pain and discomfort.